Oak Tutorial

 -c check for unneeded citations

 This option notifies you of any citations in your proof that can be reduced.
 For example, in the last line of the proof below, you only need to cite A1, not A2.
-Calling Oak with -c gives the subsequent output.
+Calling Oak with -c will tell you that.

 axiom A1: for all x, p(x)